-The City is committed to providing equal treatment to people with disabilities with respect to the use and benefit of City services, programs, goods and facilities in a manner that respects their dignity and that is equitable in relation to the broader public.
+As outlined in its Accessibility Policy, the City of Ottawa is committed to providing equal treatment to people with disabilities with respect to the use and benefit of City services, programs, goods, facilities and information.

 This commitment extends to residents, visitors and employees with visible or non-visible disabilities.

 The City of Ottawa 2016-2020 Municipal Accessibility Plan outlines the City’s plan in meeting its legislated obligations under the Accessibility for Ontarians with Disabilities Act, 2005 (AODA), and further outlines the commitment to additional initiatives to further advance accessibility in City services, programs, facilities and infrastructure.

 Progress report updates are provided on an annual basis to Council.

 Residents and visitors are invited to provide disability-related feedback on the accessibility of the goods, services and facilities they receive or use at the City of Ottawa.

 Complaints may also be made through the corporate complaints process.

 Accessible Formats and Communication Supports

 Should you require a communication support or information to be provided in an accessible format for City services, programs or documentation, please make the request to City staff directly, or consult the Accessible Formats and Communication Supports Procedure.

 Keep in touch with the Accessibility Office and get accessibility-related updates through Accessibility Spotlight, our low-traffic E-subscription newsletter.